WOA-Project/MSM8994-8992-NT-ARM64-Drivers/README.md

 This pack is a work in progress and may be getting updates at a later time.

+If you are deploying this driver pack using WOA Deployer for Lumia, make sure WOA Deployer version is greater or equal than 2.5.

 ## Copryright, License, Disclaimers and end of user license agreement

 **Below notice must be present in all redistributed portions of this software**